 Career and Program Description

-Bioscience Technology refers to the research, development, and manufacturing of products which use the processes, products or principles of living organisms to solve problems.
-The applications of bioscience range from developing and manufacturing better ways to diagnose and treat disease, to improving the production of plant crops, and even using microorganisms to clean up toxic wastes.
-The field is dynamic, employing applications and innovations that in many cases cut across traditional disciplines.
-Skilled technicians with broad-based laboratory training find employment in a variety of settings, working with scientists at all levels in research, development, manufacturing, testing, and quality control and assurance.
-Technicians are needed in both large and small companies, research institutions, at local and state agencies, in private service laboratories and in some related industries.
+Bioscience Technology refers to the research, development, and manufacturing of products that use the processes, materials, or principles of living organisms to solve problems.
+The applications of bioscience range from developing and manufacturing better ways to diagnose and treat disease, to improving the production of plant crops, and even using microorganisms to clean up toxic waste.
+The field is dynamic, with applications that often cut across traditional disciplines.
+Skilled bioscience technicians with broad-based laboratory training find employment in a variety of settings, working with scientists and engineers at all levels of research, development, manufacturing, testing, and quality assurance.
+Participants in the bioscience technology (BIT) program find careers at both large and small companies, research institutions, local and state agencies, private service laboratories, and in related industries that support these organizations.
+Additionally, some BIT graduates choose to continue their education in bioscience through transfer to a 4-year institution.

 Degrees and Certificates Offered